metrorailings/OwlBlog/content/posts/2022-week-4-insights.md

 I feel like Cincinnati's offense should be more productive given the style of defense Miami prefers to play and the lack of pressure.
 But only 13 completions on 22 throws made from a clean pocket?
 Not good.

 Hayden Hurst finally involved in the Cincinnati passing game.

+***

+## Commanders @ Cowboys

+The Commanders defensive line is truly something fierce.
+Nobody else this season has been able to force more negative plays from the Cowboys than Washington.